SoftlySplinter/wwlug-5-useful-tools/README.md

 --

-# 5 Useful Tools
+# GNU/Linux Tools
-## 5 GNU/Linux tools that will make your life easy.
+## 5 tools which will make you look like a hacker and save you some time.

 --